Essential Elements of OERC Research Funding Request

 - Identify any critical dependencies such as obtaining permission to conduct the study at the only feasible site, etc.

 Give a cost estimate for the study (the total amount of funding requested from OERC).
-This must include all funds expected from OERC, e.g. direct and indirect, overhead, etc.
+This must include all funds expected from OERC, e.g. direct and indirect, overhead, taxes, etc.

 - Please indicate whether you will request in-kind support such as computer keyboards, access to worksites, ergonomic chairs, etc. Be specific as to quantities, model numbers, required features, etc.